 The market opening was followed by a panel discussion during which Sue Lloyd discussed with Aviva CEO and Co-Chair of the Transition Plan Taskforce Amanda Blanc, GFANZ Vice-Chair Mary Schapiro and IOSCO Chair Jean-Paul Servais the plans for the ISSB to assume responsibility for the Transition Plan Taskforce’s disclosure-related materials.

-Tomorrow—Tuesday 25 June—the Deloitte Academy in collaboration with the ISSB will host a hybrid event about advancing harmonisation through the ISSB, between 14:00–15:30 BST.
-The ISSB will be joined by speakers from CDP, GHG Protocol, GRI and TNFD.
-You can watch the event live.
+On Tuesday 25 June, the Deloitte Academy in collaboration with the ISSB hosted a hybrid event about advancing harmonisation through the ISSB.
+The ISSB was joined by speakers from CDP, GHG Protocol, GRI and TNFD.
+Watch the event recording.

 ISSB Chair Emmanuel Faber said: